kimkiogora/PHPMySQLBatchInsertLibrary/README.md

 PHPBatchLibrary
 ===============
-Library to help with batch inserts of records to MySQL database
+A PHP library to help with batch inserts of records to MySQL database